harness/ff-android-client-sdk/README.md

 After this step, the SDK elements, primarily `CfClient` should be accessible in main application.

+Note: The minimal supported Android is API level 19.

 ## **_Initialization_**
 `CfClient` is base class that provides all features of SDK.
 This is singleton and it is acessed with `CfClient.getInstance()`.